-Course Materials: You need at least an 1-inch looseleaf binder and looseleaf paper on which to take notes and to do written assignments.
+Course Materials: You need looseleaf paper on which to take notes and to do written assignments.
 You may take notes in ink, but you should use pencil for classwork and homework.
-You will need your textbook every day.
+You will need your textbook and three-ring binder every day.

 Textbooks: You will be issued a mathematics textbook.
 You are responsible for keeping it in good condition.
 If you lose your textbook during the year, you must get another book within two (2) school days.